-What is WordPress hosting?
+What is WordPress web hosting?
 You might be quite familiar with WordPress itself, but WordPress hosting is an entirely different matter.
 Long story short, it is hosting that has been optimized for your WordPress website.

 Usually, it includes the one-click WordPress installs, and it automatically updates your WordPress software.

 As for the WordPress pricing, it all boils down to the features that you need.
-You might opt for the managed WordPress hosting, or you might want to take a look at some other providers that offer added features.
+You might opt for managed WordPress hosting, or you might want to take a look at some other providers that offer added features.
 The question is whether you actually need those and if they are really worth the extra cost.

 For most cases, WordPress web hosting will be all that you will ever need in terms of hosting.
 So let’s compare it to other popular hosts, let’s take a look at WordPress plans and, above all, let’s see what is WordPress hosting and is it worth it.